-But, as with all, summer has an end and immediately after comes Back-to-School.
+But, as with all, summer has an end, and immediately after comes Back-to-School.
 Reinitiating school can be both exciting and scary.
 It’s exciting for kids to reunite with friends and share their great summer experiences.
-At the same time, Back-to-School means going back to hard work and it includes the anticipatory anxiety of a new teacher, a new school year, sometimes a new school and new friends.
+At the same time, Back-to-School means going back to hard work and it includes the anticipatory anxiety of a new teacher, a new school year, sometimes a new school, and new friends.

 Sometimes, children have difficulty expressing their thoughts and emotions.
-Be especially observant of any change in behavior (e.g. any acting out, bed-wetting, unusual behavior, etc.) that can be a way to communicate and to ask for help.
+Be especially observant of any change in behavior (e.g. any acting out, bed-wetting, unusual behavior, etc.) that can be a way to communicate and ask for help.

 If needed, contact your school counselor or any other school representative to share your child’s concerns or yours, and to find solutions prior to the start of school or as early as possible.
-The goal is to identify any possible issue as early in the process as possible to avoid this building into a bigger problem later into the school year.
+The goal is to identify any possible issue as early in the process as possible to avoid this building into a bigger problem later in the school year.

 Finally, you can also consult with a professional (e.g. psychologist) that can help you and your child in identifying coping strategies and skills, diminishing anxiety, providing support, and, as needed, serving as an intermediary with the school to address some potential issues.